syedmosin07/roast-me-bot/README.md

-# 🔥 Student Roast Bot — by Mosin
+# 🔥  Roast Me Bot — by Mosin

 A hilarious AI-powered roast bot for Indian college students!
 Get roasted based on your course — MBBS, BCA, B.Tech, MBA and more!